 - Actual percentage of the max. lifting pressure permitted. - Pressure on the lifting cylinders. - Angles of the lifting booms.
-Position of the column and the boom system. - Hoist, JIB and 2nd JIB status. - Stabiliser legs set or not set on to the ground. - Oil temperature and fan(s) speed.
+Position of the column and the boom system. - If a 2nd JIB is applied to the JIB, on pressing the down arrow button only the information related to the 2nd JIB will be displayed. - Hoist weight lifted. - Stabiliser legs set or not set on to the ground. - Push [F3] to go directly to the warning/alarms display.